Monotonicity of holonomy groups: Application to Riemannian holonomy groups

-By the Calabi conjecture (solved by Yau in \cite{yau_calabis_1977}, \cite{yau_ricci_1978}), there exists a unique K{\"a}hler metric $g_1$ on $M$ with Ricci form $\rho$ and such that its K{\"a}hler form is contained in the cohomology class of $\omega$.
+By Yau's solution to the Calabi conjecture in \cite{yau_ricci_1978}, there exists a unique K{\"a}hler metric $g_1$ on $M$ with Ricci form $\rho$ and such that its K{\"a}hler form is contained in the cohomology class of $\omega$.
 Moreover, there exists a unique Ricci-flat K{\"a}hler metric $g_\infty$ on $M$ with K{\"a}hler form contained in the cohomology class of $\omega$.
-Let $g_k:=\frac{1}{k}g_1+\frac{k-1}{k}g_\infty$ for $k\in\N_{\geq 2}$.
-Then, the metrics $g_k$ are K{\"a}hler since convex combinations of K{\"a}hler metrics are again K{\"a}hler, and the sequence $(g_k)_{k\in\N}$ converges in $\Met(M)$ to $g_\infty$.
-Moreover, for all $k\in\N$ the metric $g_k$ is not Ricci-flat.\footnote{If it were, it would contradict the uniqueness statement from the Calabi conjecture: The metrics $g_k$ also all have K{\"a}hler forms contained in the cohomology class of $\omega$.
-However, there exists only a unique such one which is Ricci-flat, namely $g_\infty$.}